-How to choose the right soccer shoe for your needs?
+How to choose the right soccer cleats for your needs?

 You need a pair that fits properly and comfortably, and that is built for your needs.
 Every foot is different, and every player is different, so there is no perfect cleat for everyone.
 Below are some of the most important aspects to evaluate when searching for the right cleat for you.